jamaa3/yakushimaruwebsite/README.md

 This is my first website.
 A website I've made after learning the very basics of HTML and CSS.
 I will be working on this website throughout my learning journey and I will try and improve it bit by bit.
-I will try and put everything I've learned into this website
+I will try and put everything I've learned into this websites.